abdullahalydev/dts-installer/README.md

 <h1 align="center">
-    types-installer
+    dts-installer
 </h1>
 <p align="center">Install packages with their types easily and simply</p>

 <h2>Description</h2>
 <p>
-types-installer is <strong>a tool cli based</strong>, that you can install any packages with his types
+dts-installer is <strong>a tool cli based</strong>, that you can install any packages with his types
 </p>

 <h2>Features</h2>